skspade/workmux/README.md

 workmux merge
 ```

-Merges your branch into main and cleans up everything (tmux window, worktree,
+Merges your branch into main and cleans up everything (zellij tab, worktree,
 and local branch).

 ## Configuration